5 Myths About Online Payments for Sports Organizations

 Online payments can be refunded at the click of a button, and the money will be directly deposited back into the registrant’s bank account.
 It’s that easy!

 Have questions about using online payments for your sports organization?
-Send me a message at email@example.com.
-I’d be happy to see if I can help!
+Send us a message at firstname.lastname@example.org and we’d be happy to see if I can help!